It’s all about the outcome

 Two objections are often immediately raised by employers.
 The first is what they perceive to be a higher cost associated with optimizing the plan.
 The second is that their participation rates might already be high, so why mess with them (and potentially incur the unnecessary cost)?

 These objections are easily overcome.
 While their participation rate might be high, that is in no way a reflection of how well their participants are doing in reaching their retirement funding goals.
 And the cost of optimization is often less than their current costs, since contributions are optimized over a greater deferral range.

 This report also graphically illustrates how the optimized option improves their participant outcomes both through increase participant balances, reduction of the retirement readiness ratio gap and a reduction of retirement risk (MR3).
 It encourages plan sponsors to act in the best interest of their participants and documents their fiduciary process, and provides a view of alternative plan designs (think safe-harbor) so plan sponsors can make truly informed decisions.

-It is critically important to note that our job as advisors in not to increase participation rates, as coverage des not equal success.
+It is critically important to note that our job as advisors in not to increase participation rates, as coverage does not equal success.
 It is to improve participant outcomes.
 Make that your focus, and the rest will fall into place.

 Dorann Cafaro, AIF, PRP is senior advisor and founder of New York-based Cafaro Greenleaf.
-With more than 30 years retirement plans, Dorann is recognized for her unique and unbiased consulting advice and her genuine care for the financial well-being of retirement plan sponsors and plan participants.
+With more than 30 years of retirement plan experience, Dorann is recognized for her unique and unbiased consulting advice and her genuine care for the financial well-being of retirement plan sponsors and plan participants.
 She is among the founders of National Retirement Partners (NRP), a leading national network of independent retirement experts, and the Institutional Retirement Income Council (IRIC), whose mission is to facilitate the overall shift in focus of retirement plans.
-She can be reached at firstname.lastname@example.org.
+She can be reached at email@example.com.